15 Best Cities in Turkey

 Most visitors usually spend just one night before launching themselves out on trips into Turkey's lush tea-growing hills or to visit Sumela Monastery, one of the Black Sea's most famous sights.
 Though the monastery has been closed for restoration for the past several years, just viewing its location, built high up in jagged cliffs, still makes it a major attraction.

 Trabzon is worth more time than most travelers give it, though.
-In the city itself, the major tourist sight is the Aya Sofya, a church-turned-mosque-turned-museum that holds important 13th-century frescoes.
+In the city itself, the major tourist sight is the Aya Sofya, a church-turned-mosque that holds important 13th-century frescoes.

 After visiting the Aya Sofya, dive into the central bazaar district and the fortified Ortahisar (middle castle) neighborhood.
 Both have held on to plenty of Ottoman architecture, with several caravanserais now used as cafés and shop space.